rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 #### Training
 As alluded to above, during training we aim to find the values of parameters to optimise a given loss function.
 We can perform optimisation on a quantum model similar to how it is done on a classical neural network.
 In both cases, we perform a forward pass of the model and calculate a loss function.
 We can then update our trainable parameters using gradient based optimisation methods since the gradient of a quantum circuit is possible to compute.
 During training we use the mean squared error (MSE) as loss function.
 This allows us to find a distance between our predictions and the truth, captured by the value of the loss function.![](../Notes/explanation/math-24.png)

-We will train our model using ADAM, COBYLA and SPSA optimizers. @Rodney references
+We will train our model using ADAM, COBYLA and SPSA optimizers. @Rodney references Done ✅

 ##### 1. ADAM
 Known as the Adaptive Moment Estimation Algorithm, but abbreviated ADAM.
 This algorithm simply estimates moments of the loss and uses them to optimize a function.
 It is essentially a combination of the gradient descent with momentum algorithm and the RMS (Root Mean Square) Prop algorithm.
 The ADAM algorithm calculates an exponentially weighted moving average of the gradient and then squares the calculated gradient.
 This algorithm has two decay parameters that control the decay rates of these calculated moving averages.